Thales-network/Thales/README.md

 👉 _Learn to [use the Thales network](https://docs.thales.network/) with our technical docs._<br>
 👉 _Reference our [crate-level docs (rustdocs)](https://Thales-network.github.io/thales) to contribute._

+## Performance

+Thales network focus on performance.
+Thales network block interval is about 1 second, and TPS will reach 1000+ in 2021 Q3, and will believe TPS will reach 5000+ in 2022 Q2.

+## Low cost

+Thales network will reduce cost for users in following way:
+1. Every address (not include contract) which balance exceed min balance will have several fee Tx fee per day.;
+2. Contract can pay gas fee for user;
+3. Gas fee will be anchored with stable coin, and if payed with Thales token, you will has some discount;

+## DPos

+Thales network will use Dpos consensus.

+Thales network have max 21 main node, 11 backup node.
+90% token will give to main node, and 10% to backup node.
+For main node.

+## Two main coin: Thales & StableCoin

+In the latter version, Thales will with two coin, Thales & StableCoin.

+They have different usage, stable coin can only pay gas fee, and thales can pay gas fee, community governance, and more.

+## Oracle
+Thales will have oracle in later version.

 ## Run an alphanet node with Docker

 Docker images are published for every tagged release.
 Learn more with `thales --help`.